mahfuzmahadi/adminmastering/README.md

     Clone the repository.
     Run composer install to install the necessary dependencies.
-    Create a .env file by running cp .env.example .env and updating the necessary database and email credentials.
+    Create a .env file by running cp .env.example .env update the necessary database and email credentials.
     Generate an application key by running php artisan key:generate.
     Run the migrations by running php artisan migrate.
     Start the development server by running php artisan serve.